Why Should I Eat Lentils?

 Today's edition of Food Facts Friday, features an awesome little legume called the lentil!

 Sidetrack!
 Wishing to finally upgrade the overarching vibe for my trusty page.
-Thinking about the whole style at https://solidgarage.ca?
-Definitely a magnificent epoxy flooring specialist in Ontario with heart if wanted within the Ontario region.
+Thinking about the whole style at https://rocket-seo.com?
+Definitely a fabulous cheap SEO service in Kent if wanted within the OTH region.
 Value a comment.
 Appreciated!

 Honestly, I had never even heard of a lentil until I packed up and went off to college in a tiny little farm town, called Pullman.
 Pullman actually has an annual festival, Lentil Fest, honoring the lentil!
 Sounds like something out of "You know you're in a farm town when", but it's true!